Black holes as telescopes: Discovering supermassive binaries through quasi-periodic lensed starlight

 \paragraph*{\bf Conclusions and Prospects.}

 We have described \qplsname{} (\qpls): how a slowly moving bright star lensed by a SMBHB imprints a modulation of the light-curve at the center of the host galaxy, offering a direct probe of the binary's orbit and its evolution.
 The lensing of individual bright stars result in spectacularly bright EM sources comparable to that of AGN even if the SMBHB lens resides in a quiescent galactic nucleus, in some cases outshining the light of the entire host galaxy.
-Very massive or eccentric SMBHBs can be also studied via GWs (PTAs or space detectors), either concurrently with \qpls{} or a few months/years after the EM signal provides an advance warning of the merger.
+The \qpls{} light curve is a result of a combination of the binary orbit and the source’s motion.
+Valuable information is contained in the separation between peaks, and width/amplitude of each peak, which is absent in many other transients.
+The spectrum (e.g. emission/absorption lines) of the source can also be used to distinguish lensed stars from other transients.\footnote{\change{A spectral followup of the following peak(s) could be useful to identify a change in the spectral signature during the caustic crossing to reveal prominent stellar emission/absorption lines of the lensed starlight that were weaker before/after.}} Very massive or eccentric SMBHBs can be also studied via GWs (PTAs or space detectors), either concurrently with \qpls{} or a few months/years after if the EM lightcurve provides an advance warning of the merger.
 This type of observation will enable ``classical'' multi-messenger applications, including host identification, cosmography~\cite{Schutz:1986gp} and tests of general relativity~\cite{LISACosmologyWorkingGroup:2019mwx}. \qpls{} lightcurves may also reveal tight SMBHBs also at an earlier evolutionary stage even without any GW detections.

 Rapid developments in transient astronomy provide abundant opportunities to search for SMBHBs in this way: Zwicky Transient Facility observes variability over scales of minutes-years~\cite{Graham:2019qsw}, Subaru's Hyper-Supreme Cam can preform targeted searches with cadence of minutes~\cite{HSC2018a,HSC2018b}.
 The Rubin Observatory will monitor $\sim 2\times 10^{10}$ galaxies over ten years~\cite{LSST:2008ijt,LSSTScience:2009jmu}, with time resolution $\sim$ days (single filter).
 The Roman Space Telescope will search the sky with a smaller survey area but higher resolution and deeper imaging~\cite{roman_overview}.
 It is able to observe periodic signals of SMBHB with a cadence as low as 5 days to a depth of $\sim26$ mag \cite{romanMBHB:2023}.
 ULTRASAT will monitor ultraviolet variable events on scale of minutes to months~\cite{Shvartzvald:2023ofi}.
 In addition to wide-field seaches, further sensitivity to SMBHs can be achieved by dedicated observations of candidate systems.